-Concern about healthy eating is increasingly present in people's lives, and reading nutritional labels on foods is an important part of this process.
+The concern with healthy eating is increasingly present in people's lives, and reading food nutrition labels is an important part of this process.

 However, it is not always easy to understand the information contained on labels.
-Fortunately, technology is on our side, offering a variety of apps that can help with this task.
+Fortunately, technology is on our side, offering a variety of applications that can help with this task.

 In this article, we present six apps that make reading nutrition labels more accessible and efficient.